 It is not necessary to prove that discrimination or sexual harassment has occurred in order to bring a of victimisation.

 A person must not request, instruct, induce, encourage, authorise or assist another to contravene the Equal Opportunity Act (s 105).
 If a person acts in any of these ways, a dispute can be brought to the VEOHRC, or an application can be made to VCAT against that person.
 If the other person (who has been requested, instructed, encouraged, authorised or assisted) proceeds to contravene the Equal Opportunity Act, a dispute can be lodged against both people (s 106 Equal Opportunity Act).

 The Equal Opportunity Act (s 107) prohibits a person asking for information that could potentially be used to discriminate against another person.
 An exception may apply if the information sought is reasonably requested or required for a non-discriminatory purpose (s 108).
 For example, employers should not ask questions about a job applicant’s religion or parental or carer responsibilities in interviews, unless they have a genuine non-discriminatory reason for doing so.

-It is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). under the Equal Opportunity Act (s 182) to publish or display, or authorise the publication or display of, an advertisement or notice that indicates an intention to discriminate unlawfully.
+It is an offence under the Equal Opportunity Act (s 182) to publish or display, or authorise the publication or display of, an advertisement or notice that indicates an intention to discriminate unlawfully.
 For example, it is likely to be unlawful to indicate in a job advertisement that applicants should be 30 years.